-MCD OUTCOME COMPONENT SCHOOL PLAN MCD OUTCOME COMPONENT consistently.
-II.
+MCD OUTCOME COMPONENT SCHOOL PLAN II.
 BEHAVIOR ASSESSMENT, INSTRUCTION, SUPPORT AND INTERVENTIONS FOR STUDENTS WITH DISABILITIES The structures for addressing student behaviors and creating positive, safe environments for students fall within three levels.
 Each level includes supports that enable students to access the curriculum and the social environment of the school setting.
-The levels are: Universal: Includes social skills training; positive, proactive discipline; teaching school behavior expectations; active supervision and monitoring; positive reinforcement systems; firm, fair, and corrective discipline; and peer supports.
+The levels are: Universal: Includes social skills training; positive, proactive discipline; teaching school behavior expectations; active supervision and monitoring; positive reinforcement systems; firm, fair, and corrective discipline; peer supports.
 There is an emphasis on teamwork and collaboration.
 Assessment may include data collection resulting in group support systems.
-Selected: Includes all supports at the "Universal" level plus individualized social skills training; self-management programs; Behavior Support Plans (BSP); parent training and collaboration; adult mentors; and increased academic support.
-Assessment may include individualized data collection, observations and interviews, and functional behavioral assessment resulting in individual Behavior Support Plans with consistent implementation plans within collaborative teams.
-Targeted: Includes all supports at the "Universal" and "Selected" levels plus intensive social skills training; individualized support plans; parent training and collaboration; and multi-agency collaboration (wrap-around) services.
-Assessment includes individualized data collection, observations and interviews, and Functional Analysis Assessment (FAA) which may result in a Behavior Intervention Plan (BIP) or a Behavior Support Plan (BSP).
+Selected: Includes all supports at the "Universal" level plus individualized social skills training; self-management programs; Behavior Support Plans (BSP); parent training and collaboration; adult mentors; increased academic support.
+Assessment may include individualized data collection, observations and interviews, functional behavioral assessment resulting in individual Behavior Support Plans with consistent implementation plans within collaborative teams.
+Targeted: Includes all supports at the "Universal" and "Selected" levels plus intensive social skills training; individualized support plans; parent training and collaboration; multi-agency collaboration (wrap-around) services.
+Assessment includes individualized data collection, observations and interviews, Functional Analysis Assessment (FAA) which may result in a Behavior Intervention Plan (BIP) or a Behavior Support Plan (BSP).
 III.
 BEHAVIOR SUPPORT PLAN A Behavior Support Plan (BSP) is a supplementary support.
-Legally, if the student has behavior impeding his/her learning or his/her peers', strategies, including positive behavioral interventions, and supports must be considered.
+Legally, if the student has behavior impeding learning of the student or his/her peers, strategies, including positive behavioral interventions, strategies and supports must be considered.
 If a particular support is needed, the IEP must contain a description of that support and all necessary staff must be informed of their specific responsibility.
 It includes "proactive action planning to address behavior(s) that are impeding learning."
 It includes "positive behavioral interventions, strategies and supports."
 Behavior Support Plans should focus on understanding 'why' the behavior occurred (i.e. 'the function' or 'communicative intent') then focus on teaching an alternative behavior that meets the student's need in a more acceptable way.
-This includes making "instructional and environmental changes, providing reinforcement, reactive strategies and effective communication."
-(Diana Browning Wright, Behavior/Discipline Trainings, 2003) A BSP is developed when appropriate classroom behavioral instruction and the implementation of accommodations and modifications, and/or teaching of social and behavioral skills to meet
+This includes making

-Los Angeles Unified School District PUBLIC SCHOOL OF CHOICE SERVICE PLAN FOR SPECIAL EDUCATION
+Los Angeles Unified School District PUBLIC SCHOOL CHOICE 3.0 SERVICE PLAN FOR SPECIAL EDUCATION